Skip to content

 • shoot five baskets

-Pick one low-stress moment each day for patience practice.
-It might be waiting before dessert, waiting while you finish unloading groceries, or waiting two minutes before asking for help with homework.
+Pick one low-stress moment for patience practice.
+It might be waiting before dessert, waiting while you finish a call, or waiting two minutes before asking for help with homework.

 Children will lose patience sometimes.
 That is normal.
-What matters is showing them how to recover.
-After a frustrated moment, use a simple repair routine:
+What matters is showing them how to come back from it.

 • pause